-|Affiliations||The Center for the Study of International Medical Policies and Practices (CSIMPP) provides a global medical and health policy focus for the School of Public Policy, George Mason University.
+|Affiliations||The Center for the Study of International Medical Policies and Practices (CSIMPP) provides a global medical and health policy focus for the School of Policy, Government, and International Affairs at George Mason University.
 The Center promotes inter- and trans-disciplinary research and training.
 CSIMPP focus is on applying the evidence base knowledge to the medical and health policy formulation and practice.
 The Center has working relationships with many professional organizations including the World Medical Association (WMA) and the Academy of Disaster Medicine.
 The unique expertise of the CSIMPP faculty contributes to the overall SPP and GMU mission by promoting academic activities in:

 Click here to access the World Medical & Health Policy Journal.